danilw/nanogui-GLES-wasm/README.md

+# This is archived, and not supported!
+If you look for updates look on other forks example [github.com/AE1020](https://github.com/AE1020/nanogui-GLES-wasm) or make your own repository with all updates you need.

 # nanogui GLES wasm
 **what is it** this is fork of [nanogui](https://github.com/wjakob/nanogui) modified for WASM and GLES (*nanovg* and *nanogui* source files modified)